Axia-Tech/AXIA-wiki/docs/general/thousand-validators.md

 #### Nominators

-The below addresses are the stash / controller pairs for the nominators involved in the AXIASolar Thousand Validators programme.
+The below addresses are the stash / controller pairs for the nominators involved in the AXIACoin Thousand Validators programme.
 They are formatted like "`stash` / `controller`".

 - `14Ns6kKbCoka3MS4Hn6b7oRw9fFejG8RH5rq5j63cWUfpPDJ` / `16XJHQ58dEPnZn5J5YqmRcJmKtvVFFMoMrXgj6fWJfeGGkQw`